Industry News

 4. Centralise feedback and manage versions

-Feedback is added directly onto the content through annotations, comments and marking tools.
+Feedback is added directly to content through annotations, comments and marking tools.

-Teams can thus avoid problems linked to incorrect versions, oversights or files sent to the wrong stakeholders.
-A new version can then be created and compared with previous ones to check that the changes have been properly integrated.
+Teams can therefore avoid issues linked to incorrect versions, oversights or files sent to the wrong contacts.
+A new version can then be created and compared with previous ones to check that the changes have been properly incorporated.

 5. Collaborate with internal and external teams